 • Fellows serve at their host agencies for one year in a full-time role (forty hours/week).
 Most host agencies are able to reapply for a new fellow for up to three years on a continuing project.

 • All projects should be organized around a capacity-building goal for the host agency.
 Direct service should not be the focus of the project.
 As an example, a suitable role for a fellow could be designing and implementing a new after-school tutoring program, but working directly with the students in the primary role of a tutor would not fit within these guidelines.
-Generally our capacity-building projects either help the organization reach more constituents or enable them to improve or add to the services they already offer.
+Generally our capacity-building projects either help the organization launch an all-new program, reach more constituents, or enable them to improve the services they already offer.

 • This new capacity must be sustainable for your organization.
 The end-results of the project should continue to benefit your agency and constituents after fellows are no longer placed with you.
 Agencies should not rely on fellows as a long-term staffing solution.

 • All projects must have a focus and an end result that contributes to eliminating conditions of poverty.
 The key objectives recently identified by our partners at AmeriCorps*VISTA are: creating economic opportunities for low-income Americans (including financial literacy, housing, and employment), improving education (including school readiness, K-12 success, and post-secondary success), ensuring healthy futures for Americans (including access to care and anti-obesity and food security initiatives), and increasing opportunities for veterans and military families.

 • When designing fellowships, it is best to conceive of them as distinct projects.
 So rather than creating a position that gives you extra manpower in one of your departments, your agency would be more likely to be matched with a fellow if you were to present a project that focused on a specific goal or initiative that is distinct from the day-to-day work of that department or your agency.